grevian/palworld-ondemand/README.md

 - Cluster name : `palworld`
 - Service name : `palworld-server`
-- SNS Topic : `palworld-notifications`
+- SNS Topic : `palworld-server-stack....`

 Things you need to go find because they'll be used in the procedure are: